y0ung4my/HairSalon/README.md

 * _enter the URL into the web browser of your choice, usually `http://localhost:5000`_
 * _follow the prompts on the web application_
 * _to reload the server while updates to the code are made, enter `dotnet watch run`_

+**To set up MySql server**
+* _detailed installation instruction for you operation system can be found here: `https://www.learnhowtoprogram.com/c-and-net-part-time/getting-started-with-c/installing-and-configuring-mysql`_

 **To import the database to MySql WorkBench**